NikhilaRao1/medical-imaging-book/CONTRIBUTING.md

 ## ✏️ Contributing to the Textbook

-This textbook is built on GitHub, so editing is pretty straightforward and can be done directly in your browser.
+This textbook is built on GitHub, so editing is pretty simple and can be done directly in your browser.

 ---